Financial bubbles, crashes and crises

 Besides regular lectures and group work the teaching of this class will be conducted through the systematic use of writing exercises.
 The students will be asked to hand in two written assignments during the semester.
 These make up a major backbone of the final exam, which will consist of an academic essay presenting and discussing major concepts, theories and historical cases of financial crises.

 The course will thus provide the students, both with knowledge about a fundamental part of the market economy (the financial sector), and how and why this sector historically has experienced repeated and severe crises.
 The course further seeks to improve the students’ skills in writing analytical texts.
 This skill does not only represent a valuable preparation for writing a future bachelor, master (or even doctoral) thesis, but it is also fundamental to any job attainable for a graduated business school student.

 The course will be divided in a theoretical and a more empirical, or historical, part.
 In addition, the students will work on their academic essay throughout the entire semester.

 The theoretical part will

 - Present a number of basic concepts necessary to understand the development of financial crisis.

 - Describe the most important institutions within the financial system, including money, banks, central banks and regulatory agencies.

 - Present, compare and contrast a selected set of theories of financial crises

 The empirical, or historical, part will present a number of historical case studies of financial crises, including

 - The Wall Street crash, the Great Depression and the crisis of the 1930s,

 - The Norwegian banking crisis of the early 1990s, and

 The academic essay will consist of three main parts.
-Drafts of the two first parts should be handed in and evaluated at set dates during the semester:
+Drafts of the two first parts should be handed in and will be evaluated at set dates during the semester:

 - First individual assignment: Concepts and institutions

 - Second individual assignment: Theories of financial crises

 - Final academic essay/Exam: Concepts/institutions, theories and historical cases.